12 rational curves on Enriques surfaces: Divisors of Kodaira type

 \begin{lemm} If $\Gamma$ is not elliptic, then it supports a divisor of Kodaira type. \end{lemm}

+\begin{proof} If $\Gamma$ contains a curve $C$ with $C^2=0$, then we're done, so by \eqref{eq:02} we may assume that $\Gamma$ consists of $(-2)$-curves.
+Thus we may take a maximal elliptic subconfiguration $\Gamma'$ of $\Gamma$ (an orthogonal sum of Dynkin diagrams) and attach any curve in $\Gamma \setminus \Gamma'$ to it.
+By assumption, the resulting configuration is no longer elliptic.
+We claim that it supports an isotropic vector.
+Indeed, using the restriction \eqref{eq:<=2}, verifying the claim amounts to a simple case-by-case analysis starting from any Dynkin diagram involved in $\Gamma'$. \end{proof}

-Lemma~\ref{lem:Kodaira_type} combined with Corollary \ref{cor:para}, gives way to an ineffective proof of Theorem \ref{thm} (which we will use later for Proposition \ref{prop:p=2}).
+We continue by explaining how Lemma~\ref{lem:Kodaira_type} combined with Corollary \ref{cor:para}, gives way to an ineffective proof of Theorem \ref{thm} (i.e.\ for $H^2\gg 0$ -- we will use this later for Proposition \ref{prop:p=2}).
 This builds on the concept of instrinsic polarization in the terminology of \cite{degt}.
 For any hyperbolic subgraph $\Gamma'\subset\Gamma$, the instrinsic polarization is defined as the $\QQ$-divisor $H_{\Gamma'}\in\QQ\Gamma'$ determined (if it exists, otherwise we get a contradiction) by the degree conditions